Skip to main content

 • be aged between 18 and 45

-• have been offered a full-time job for 12 months or more, and that pays enough to support your family
+• have been offered a full-time job of 12 months or more that pays enough to support your family

 • be able to speak, read and write English.